yuntaozhang999/yuntaozhang999.github.io/_posts/2025-09-12-st-tahoe-finetuning-case-study-part-3.md

 *   [Part 1: Setting up the Finetuning Environment](/posts/2025/09/st-tahoe-finetuning-case-study-part-1/)
 *   [Part 2: Initial Finetuning and Analysis](/posts/2025/09/st-tahoe-finetuning-case-study-part-2/)

-In this post, I'll cover three common pitfalls I encountered while fine-tuning a PyTorch Lightning model and how I fixed them.
+In this post, I'll cover three pitfalls I encountered while fine-tuning the ST-Tahoe model and how I fixed them.

 **TL;DR.** I ran into three issues when resuming from a checkpoint to continue finetuning: